FreddieHoy/THE-freds-coding-test/README.md

  - Show a list of subjects and which institutions you can study them at

-# Freds Notes
+# Fred's Notes

 ### Ideas for data.
 Want to look at something actually useful - I would want to know.
-User Centric
+User Centric.

 > At Time Higher Education our aim is give the best insights we can into higher education for both students and academics.